A topic from the subject of Titration in Chemistry.

 4. Fill a burette with the standard EDTA solution.

-5. Slowly titrate the EDTA solution into the flask, swirling constantly.
+5. Slowly titrate the EDTA solution into the flask, swirling constantly, until the endpoint is reached.

-6. The indicator will change color when the equivalence point is reached.
+6. The indicator will change color (specify color change, e.g., from wine red to blue) when the equivalence point is reached.
+The endpoint should be the first persistent color change.

 7. Record the volume of EDTA solution used to reach the equivalence point.

-8. Repeat the titration two more times to obtain an average volume.
+8. Repeat the titration at least two more times to obtain an average volume.
+Discard the solutions between titrations.

-• EDTA Titration: The EDTA solution is added to the metal ion solution in order to chelate the metal ions.
-The EDTA molecule has six donor atoms that can coordinate with metal ions, forming a stable complex.
+• EDTA Titration: The EDTA solution is added to the metal ion solution to chelate the metal ions.
+EDTA (ethylenediaminetetraacetic acid) is a hexadentate ligand, meaning it can form six coordinate bonds with a metal ion, forming a stable 1:1 complex.

-• Equivalence Point: The equivalence point is reached when all of the metal ions have been chelated by the EDTA.
-This point is indicated by a color change of the indicator.
+• Equivalence Point: The equivalence point is reached when the moles of EDTA added equals the moles of metal ions present in the solution.
+This is indicated by a sharp color change of the indicator.

 • Calculation of Concentration: The concentration of the unknown metal ion solution can be calculated using the following formula: